dccuchile/wefe/doc/contribute.rst

 ---------

-This method is intended to implement the application of the transformation calculated in `fit` on the embedding model.It must always receive the same 4 arguments:
+This method is intended to implement the application of the transformation calculated in `fit` on the embedding model.
+It must always receive the same 4 arguments:

 - `model`: The model on which the transformation will be applied
 - `target`: A set of words or None.
 If it is specified, the debias method will be performed only on the word embeddings of this set.
-In the case of provide `None`, the debias will be performed on all words (except those specified in ignore). by default `None`.
+If `None` is provided, the debias will be performed on all words (except those specified in ignore). by default `None`.
 - `ignore`: A set of words or None.
 If target is `None` and a set of words is specified